Welcome to Batuu

 Speaking of reality, there is no ride more based in reality than Rise of the Resistance.
 For an amusement park ride that is supposed to be fake, Rise of the Resistance was about the most realistic-feeling experience possible.
 Part of the beauty lies in not knowing what to expect.
 Yet even knowing some of the story (being evacuated to a cruiser by the rebellion) didn’t spoil the awesomeness of being there.

-There are a few tricks to avoid standing in the incredibly long (but worthwhile) lines for Rise: come early or stay late.
-We arrived at Disney Hollywood Studios at 7:45 with the intention of going directly to Rise of the Resistance.
+There are two tricks to avoid standing in the incredibly long (but worthwhile) lines for Rise: come early or stay late.
+We arrived at Disney Hollywood Studios at 7:45 a.m. with the intention of going directly to Rise of the Resistance.
 No passing Go or collecting $200.
 The line was reportedly 60 minutes long, yet we were completely finished with the experience in half that time.
 It was so incredible that we wanted to jump back in line immediately, but decided others should have the benefit.
 The next time we visited the park, we tried to arrive at the same early hour but were delayed by transportation.
-That extra 15 minutes meant an extra 45 minutes in line.
+A 15 minute delay meant an extra 45 minutes in line.
 Still worth it.

-That same evening we got in line at 8:45 pm and were done by 9:30 pm, but the best part of the experience was the darkness.
-Not only was it a unique feel to be evacuated from the rebel base at night, but when we exited we were able to explore the Black Spire Outpost.
+That same evening we got in line at 8:45 p.m. and were done by 9:30 p.m., but the best part of the experience was the darkness.
+Not only was it incredible to be evacuated from the rebel base at night, but when we exited we were able to explore the Black Spire Outpost against a black sky.
 Most of the crowds had left but a group gathered around Oga’s, no different from any bar in any galaxy.
 We took a last wistful look at the Falcon without the massive crowds, we let our eyes linger on the rocky horizon and we listened to the sounds of ships blasting across the skies overhead.

-It may be more expensive than Florida, and grimier than Paris, but a trip to Batuu is about the most unique experience to be found on this corner of the galaxy.
+It may be more expensive than Florida, and grimier than Paris, but a trip to Batuu is about the most unique experience to be found in this corner of the galaxy.

 Leave a Reply